 Active LTRCs in Maryland

-At present, there are no active Long Term Recovery Committees (LTRCs) in Maryland.
-The two more recent LTRCs were the Somerset County Long Term Recovery Committee (SCLTRC) and the Ellicott City One EC.
+The two previous LTRCs were the Somerset County Long Term Recovery Committee (SCLTRC) and the Ellicott City One EC.

-On October 29, 2012, Superstorm Sandy slammed into Maryland’s Eastern Shore causing significant damage in Somerset County, Maryland—especially the City of Crisfield.
-Within two weeks, Maryland VOAD began assisting the community to organize and form a long term recovery committee.
+On October 29, 2012, Superstorm Sandy slammed into Maryland Eastern Shore causing significant damage in Somerset County, Maryland especially the City of Crisfield.
+Within two weeks, Maryland VOAD began assisting the community to organize and form a long-term recovery committee.
 The SCLTRC existed from November 2012 until September 2015, repairing over 350 homes, building 21 new homes, caring for the community’s emotional and spiritual care, caring for children’s recovery needs through 4 Camp Noahs and assisting residents with other recovery needs.
 At the end of the response, the Committee and its staff created “The Legacy Project.”
-The Legacy Project is a large repository of documents and files that were created and used to guide the long term recovery process.
+The Legacy Project is a large repository of documents and files that were created and used to guide the long-term recovery process.
 The SCLTRC has made these files available to assist LTRCs who are forming.
 The Legacy Project contains founding documents, bylaws, policies, forms and many other documents we hope you will find helpful.
 Please click on the logo to be taken to the Legacy Project.